Egyptian Sinai Heirloom Project 2015 - 2025

 Ever since I learned that cannabis was central to many mystical traditions of ancient Egypt, as well as the Holy Sacrament of Moses, I knew I was destined to secure some Egyptian seeds.
 After a few years of searching, they found me via The Real Seed Company.
 A seed source, dedicated to preserving “landrace” cannabis genetics, usually collected directly from the source.
 Their website described the variety as being collected in Sinai Egypt during the years 1990-1997.
 The scent was described as “tangy, rose, with indica hashy notes that ranged from sweet and floral, to ammonia or cat urine.
 Flowering was said to begin early with some finishing times occurring in late August/early September.
 The term that was used to described this was semi-autoflower.
 Expected height was 0.6-1.8 meters (2-6ft), with the taller plants having airy flowers and the shorter plants having denser ones.
 Being from North Africa the strain has adapted to the harsh environment of the Egyptian mountains which can be extremely hot and then near freezing in the winter.
 The bedouin who cultivate this variety normally only use camel dung to fertilize and occasionally bring in mud from the Nile.

-Hoping that any modern descendants of Egyptian cannabis might hold the key to the ecstatic, blissful states described in the Old Testament.
-From the first crop, our efforts were focused on selecting spiritually stimulating females, while maintaining open pollination for the health our of this genetic.
+Hoping that the modern descendants of Egyptian cannabis might hold the key to the ecstatic, blissful states described in the Old Testament.
+I set forth with the first crop, focusing on selecting spiritually stimulating females, while maintaining open pollination for the health of this line.

 The first grow showed me short and tall plants with buds ranging from extremely airy and wispy, to denser and more full but still somewhat open and loose.
 The resin content was low to moderate and consisted of very small glandular trichomes.
 They seemed much smaller than what I was used to from prior strains.
 Smells ranged from sharp and acrid, with citrus & incense, to sweet, floral, and fruity, with incense.
 The effects were mellow and relaxing, slightly stimulating, and mediative.
-We felt if the Sinai were to be subjected to rigorous selection as is performed in the renowned hash producing areas of Morocco and Lebanon that it could be on par with these more famous sources.
-Thus began our journey into intentional selection of this variety and it has been a very rewarding 8 years.
+I felt if the Sinai was subjected to rigorous selection as is performed in the renowned hash producing areas of Morocco and Lebanon that it could be on par with these more famous sources.
+Thus began my journey into intentional selection of this variety and it has been a very rewarding 10 years.

 Within the first two years, I began to see that some plants had better overall resin coverage and though the glands still remained small.
 They carried a floral, peachy, incense funk and an even more pronounced meditative stone, that is centering, heart opening, increases self awareness & mindfulness.
 It was an experience that felt very real, like a lucid dream, where I was relaxed yet alert.
 Open in mind and heart, aware of the barrier between me and the world becoming thinner.
 At higher doses, these effects deepened and became psychedelic.
 This was what I had been waiting for.
 From that experience onward, I only selected seeds from plants that had this effect, aesthetics and yields took a back seat.
 I wanted to narrow down this effect before working on any other traits.
-It is from this line of selections that I conducted my Egyptian “Sinai” Landrace Project 2023.
-While only choosing “select” mothers for seeds, I always utilized all healthy, vigorous males that were available.
-In this way, I have been able to preserve biodiversity and health.
+As the years passed the Egyptian evolved, producing better resin coverage, stronger expressions, and more consistent Peachy and Floral scents.
+I consistently kept all healthy males and females in every generation as to keep the biodiversity high and thus preserve the biodiverstiy, health and longevity of this heirloom variety.

 Numbers #28 and #29 were very similar, they had smaller yields, and had a strong citrus based scent with backings of peach flowers, and a strong nose burning plastic note.
 These produced an effect that came on quick and powerful.
 While the yield is smaller, the potency and quality is spectacular.

 There were many standout specimens and it is from the few mentioned above and a handful of others, that my breeding will continue.
 I plan to focus on pink stigmas, the meditative, heart opening, spiritual effects, quick flower onset, and vigor.
 Various longer flowering specimens, and two narrow leafed variants with scents reminiscent of peach flowers and Irish Springs Soap, were collected and will be stored for deeper study at a later date.
-All the plants in this grow performed beyond expectation, and I am very excited to know that they can tolerate such intense heat, lack of water and food, and still produced good yields and quality flowers.
-When pampered, these plants can perform even better, but as I learned this year, an extremely simple setup can be more than substantial.
-With so much variation still present in these selections whilst maintaining that spiritually inspired effect, we are excited for what the future will bring.
+All the plants in this grow performed beyond expectation, and I am very excited to know that they can tolerate such intense heat, lack of water and food, and still produce good yields and quality flowers.
+When pampered, these plants can perform even better, but my 2023 experiment proved an extremely simple setup can be more than substantial.
+I collected some of the preflower calyx seeds from the #11 mother as soon as they ripened and planted them in my personal garden in August of 2023.
+Even though it was late in the season they sprouted within 3 days and grew vigorously.
+Out of the handful of seedlings, some succumbed to pill bugs and others were culled in favor of a hearty female that grew to an impressive 5 ft and finished in October.
+I labeled her 11:11 and she produced a strong main cola with a ring of secondary branches filled with dense foxtailed flowers.
+The scent was heavy Tangerine with hints of peach flowers and an astringent tinge.
+I was so impressed with this specimen that I used her as the mother in my 2023 Nigerian breeding project.

 I am eternally grateful to all those who came before me and carried this strain into the modern age.
 Without them, my research would not be possible, it is because of their efforts that I am able to enjoy and share my efforts with others.
-If you are interested in experiencing what this sacred teacher has to offer, please consider visiting our shop.
-There you will find seeds of selections like the ones mentioned above.
+If you are interested in experiencing what this sacred teacher has to offer, please consider picking up a pack.
 It is my intention that all who receive these seeds, experience the oneness that unites us all.
 We are all in this world together to help each other succeed.
 As we pool our efforts together, we can create lasting impact and change.
 May this plant teacher, help you as much as it has helped me.

 Namaste,